 Features

-A lot of the features found in PrivacyGuard come pretty standard with identity protection services, but there were a few we appreciated that were extras.
+Most of PrivacyGuard's features are standard for identity protection services, but there were a few extras we appreciated.

 Since schools are such a hot target for ransomware criminals, we now have to worry about children's SSNs being compromised before they turn 18.
-The addition of monitoring kids’ credit is a really nice feature.
+The addition of monitoring kids’ credit on the Total Protection plan is a nice feature.

-We were also impressed with the neighborhood reports that give you information on just about any neighborhood in the U.S. — and the registered offender list that can alert you if a registered offender moves into your neighborhood.
+We were also impressed with the neighborhood reports that give you information on just about any neighborhood in the U.S. — and the Registered Offender Locator that can alert you if a registered offender moves into your neighborhood.

 Identity monitoring

 For the sake of covering all protections provided, we’re going to list the situations PrivacyGuard protects against on the Total Protection plan.
-While the Identity and Credit Protection plans can be purchased separately, the Total Protection plan includes features found in both of those plans plus additional features that come only with Total Protection.
+While the Identity and Credit Protection plans can be purchased separately, the Total Protection plan has all features from both plans, plus additional features that come only with Total Protection.

 Credit monitoring